marcidy/fatt_device/INSTALL.md

 # install systemd services
 $ sudo systemctl enable getrfids.timer
 $ sudo systemctl start getrfids.timer
-$ sudo systemctl enable amt_door.service
+$ sudo systemctl enable amt_laser.service
-$ sudo systemctl start amt_door.service
+$ sudo systemctl start amt_laser.service

 # Check rfid download
-rfid shoulds be downloaded to ~/amt_door/authorized.txt, check timestamp and file integrity
+rfid shoulds be downloaded to ~/amt_laser/authorized.txt, check timestamp and file integrity

 # Update hostname
 update the device hostname in /etc/hostname.
 The hostname should be 'amt<door number>' where <door number> is like '113' for the acl device controlling the door to room 113.
 This is not a FQDN, it's just the host name.